z3h4/useful-commands/HTML & CSS/html.md

 - HTTP goes to port 80 by default.
 - HTTPS goes to port 443 by default.

+# Browsers

+- Browsers ignore whitespaces in the HTML and CSS codes.

 # URL

 - The address we type in the address bar of the browser is called URL (Uniform Resource Locator).